NVIDIA/NeMo-Aligner/docs/user-guide/sft.rst

       "category": "closed_qa"
    }

+Sequence packing is also supported with prompt-response datasets.
+Sequence packing is a training technique in which multiple training examples are concatenated to create one longer sequence.
+This approach eliminates the need for padding and improves GPU utilization.
+Refer to the `sequence packing documentation <https://docs.nvidia.com/nemo-framework/user-guide/latest/nemotoolkit/features/optimizations/sequence_packing.html?highlight=packing#>`_ for a detailed overview of sequence packing and its advantages.

+NeMo provides a script to pack your SFT prompt-response dataset.
+Refer to the `prepare dataset <https://docs.nvidia.com/nemo-framework/user-guide/latest/nemotoolkit/features/optimizations/sequence_packing.html?highlight=packing#prepare-dataset>`_ section of the documentation for details on how to use this script.

-Step 2: SFT Training
+Step 2: Run SFT training
-%%%%%%%%%%%%%%%%%%%%

-Now that we have the data we will use NeMo-Aligner to do the supervised fine tuning.
+^^^^^^^^^^^^^^^^^^^^^^^^^

+Now, you will use the data for supervised fine-tuning with NeMo-Aligner.

 .. tab-set::

     .. tab-item:: Terminal
         :sync: key3

-         To run SFT on the terminal directly.
-Note that the working directory must be at the NeMo Aligner repo for this to work.
+         To run SFT on the terminal directly, use the following command.
+For successful execution, ensure that the NeMo-Aligner repository is set as your current working directory.

          .. code-block:: bash